jxxcarlson/elm-microscheme/docs/docs/notes.md

 not - Returns the logical negation of its argument.

-apply - Calls a procedure with a list of arguments
+x apply - Calls a procedure with a list of arguments
 ```